medialab/toflit18/docs/patching.md

 2. Checking integrity of the patch
   * Are there extraneous items?
   * How many items are missing from the patch?
   * Are there some groups aggregating nothing?
-(TODO)
 3. Solving the patch by finding every atomic actions performed by the patch
   * What groups were created?
   * What groups were renamed?